uark-backend-class/course-materials/lectures/03-source-control/exercises-remote.md

 ### Creating your own remote git repository

-- Exercise 7
+- Exercise 6
   - Initialize a git repo locally, create a repo on your GitHub account, and attach them to each other.
 (Do not initialize your github repo with a README file)

 ---

 ### Submitting assignment with Github classroom exercise

-- Exercise 8
+- Exercise 7
   - Go the exercise assignment URL here: https://classroom.github.com/a/WJkrXa7n
   - Select your name from the list of students
   - Clone down the assignment repo that is created for you